Expressivity of Spiking Neural Networks: Introduction

-Different variations of encoding schemes exist, but broadly speaking, the information processing mechanisms can be classified into rate coding and temporal coding \citep{gerstner_1993_assemblies}.
-Rate coding refers to the number of spikes in a given time period (``firing frequency'') whereas, in temporal coding, one is interested in the precise timing of a spike \citep{MAASS2001ontherelevanceoftime}.
-The notion of firing rate adheres to earlier neurobiological experiments where it was observed that some neurons fire frequently in response to some external stimuli (\citep{Stein1967TheIC}, \citep{gerstner_kistler_naud_paninski_2014}).
-The latest experimental results from neurobiology indicate that the firing time of a neuron is essential in order for the system to respond faster to more complex sensory stimuli (\citep{Hopfield1995inputtiming}, \citep{thorpe1996150ms}, \citep{abeles_1991}).
-The firing rate results in higher latency and is computationally expensive due to extra overhead related to temporal averaging.
+Different encoding schemes enable spiking neurons to represent real-valued inputs, broadly categorized into rate and temporal coding \citep{gerstner_1993_assemblies}.
+Rate coding refers to the number of spikes in a given time period whereas in temporal coding, the precise timing of spikes matters \citep{MAASS2001ontherelevanceoftime}.
+The notion of firing rate adheres to neurobiological experiments where it was observed that some neurons fire frequently in response to some external stimuli \citep{Stein1967TheIC, gerstner_kistler_naud_paninski_2014}.
+However, the firing rate results in high latency and is computationally expensive due to an overhead related to temporal averaging.
+The latest experimental results indicate that the firing time of a neuron is essential for the system to respond fast to more complex sensory stimuli \citep{Hopfield1995inputtiming, thorpe1996150ms, abeles_1991}.
 With the firing time, each spike carries a significant amount of information, thus the resulting signal can be quite sparse.

-While there is no accepted standard on the correct description of neural coding, in this work, we assume that the information is encoded in the firing time of a neuron.
-The event-driven nature and the sparse information propagation through relatively few spikes, provided for instance by the time-to-first-spike encoding \cite{Gerstner2002TTFS}, facilitate system efficiency in terms of reduced computational power and improved energy efficiency.
-Due to the sporadic nature of spikes, a significant portion of the network remains idle while only a small fraction actively engages in performing computations.
-This efficient resource utilization allows SNNs to process information effectively while minimizing energy consumption.
+While there is no general consensus on the description of neural coding, in this work, we assume that the information is encoded exclusively in the firing time of a neuron.
+The event-driven, sparse information propagation, as seen in time-to-first-spike encoding \citep{Gerstner2002TTFS}, facilitates system efficiency in terms of reduced computational power and improved energy efficiency in comparison to the substantial time and energy consumption associated with training and inferring on ANNs \citep{Thompson2021DimReturns}.
+This concept is particularly relevant in the context of neuromorphic computing \citep{neuromprohic2022}, where a hardware architecture based on SNNs is designed to mimic the human brain's structure and functioning to achieve efficient information processing.